csae1152/UnderstandingTheNeuralCode/README.md

 A connectome is a comprehensive map of neural connections in the brain, and may be thought of as its "wiring diagram".
 More broadly, a connectome would include the mapping of all neural connections within an organism's nervous system.

-How to use the blue print architecture of the brain for predective analysis.
+How to use the blue print architecture of the brain for predective analysis ?

+ - Predective analysis relies on statistics ( more or the less ).
+   ( Is our brain affected by statistics ?)